DETAILED DESCRIPTION OF OUR VINTAGE GEAR

 Currently there are no Lafayette receivers in stock but we're looking!

-The company started under the name of Osaka Denki Onkyo K.K in 1946.
+++++++++++++++++++++++++++++++++++++++++++++++++++++++++ONKYOThe company started under the name of Osaka Denki Onkyo K.K in 1946.
 Onkyo grew as an innovator and fashioned itself into a force in audio, making the name Onkyo synonymous with sonic excellence and high-quality loudspeakers and components.
-Through the 70's, Onkyo receivers were critically acclaimed.
+Through the 70's, Onkyo, in an attempt to stay relevant in the crowded HiFi market, put all the marbles into development of the TX-2500 and TX-4500 receivers.
+It worked.
+The receivers were critically acclaimed.
 They continue to attract collectors and are consistently rising in value (depending on the particular units)

-Onkyo TX-4500mkii ('78-'81) 605 x 2 Among its many features are a thick beveled, real glass, front dial cover with 4 gold-tipped bolts holding it in place.
+Among its many features are huge filter caps, big transformers, hearty heat sinks and thick beveled real glass front dial cover with 4 gold-tipped bolts holding it in place.
 This receiver is really a very nice looking unit when it is lit up.
 It also features a very good phono preamp circuit.
 Looks impressive sitting there with its wide 21" silver face and faux dark walnut veneer.

 Founded in 1947 by Herman Hosmer Scott (HH Scott, Inc)., it was one of the best brands of high fidelity equipment in the United States, primarily beginning in the tube era (late 50's and 60's) and on into the rise of solid state into the 70's.
 Like many excellent but smaller companies with limited advertising budgets, Scott wasn't able to compete with the giants (Pioneer, Sony, Technics, etc) in mass merchandising but instead relied on the excellence of their products and reviews by experts.